markus7017/myfiles/shelly/README-ws90.md

 | device  | gatewayDevice | String               | yes       | Shelly forwarded last status update (BLU gateway), could vary from packet to packet |
 |         | firmware      | String               | yes       | Firmware version (may be empty — not all firmware versions report it)               |

-Known limitations:
+The `rainStatus` channel latches ON for a while after it has actually stopped raining, a hardware behavior of the WS90's piezo rain sensor rather than a binding issue.

-- The rain sensor latches `rainStatus` ON for a while after it has actually stopped raining, a hardware behavior of the WS90's piezo rain sensor rather than a binding issue.
+The WS90 hardware reports a single wind direction value per packet, so `gustDirection` always mirrors `windDirection`.

 ## Shelly Wall Displays